 * Required Fields | Data Protection

-These days, IT allows us to present reports quickly on the screen, both in color and in the desired level of detail.
-When it comes to what information e.g. a PMO envisions for the company, classic fixed notions for the preparation come into play:
+These days, IT solutions allow you to present reports in project management quickly on the screen, both in color and in the desired level of detail.
+When it comes to what information e.g. a PMO envisions for the company, we know from our consulting experience that classic fixed notions for project management reports come into play.
+They are expected to be:

 |